ErogeMaster225/Bungou/README.md

-# Nuxt 3 Minimal Starter
+# 文豪

+Another e-commerce website for books.
+And yes you can buy books here with real money.
+Thanks for the money lmao.

+This project is powered by Nuxt 3 framework and hosted on Vercel.

 Look at the [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.